simeononsecurity/simeononsecurity.ch/content/articles/enhance-linux-security-techniques-guide/index.en.md

 File system encryption ensures that data is **encrypted at rest**, providing an additional layer of protection.
 Access controls, on the other hand, allow you to **define who can access specific files or directories**.
 By implementing granular access controls, you can ensure that **only authorized users have access to sensitive data**.

 By implementing these **top 5 Linux hardening techniques**, you can significantly enhance the security of your systems.
-However, it is important to note that security is an ongoing process. **Regularly reviewing and updating your security measures** is essential to stay ahead of emerging threats and protect your systems effectively.
+However, note that security is an ongoing process. **Regularly reviewing and updating your security measures** is essential to stay ahead of emerging threats and protect your systems effectively.

 ## Implementing Linux Hardening Techniques